acer51-doctom/how-to-JNUSTool/README.md

 - JNUSTool (included in Releases OR check [this link for original work](https://github.com/Maschell/JNUSTool/releases/tag/0.3b))
 - Java to run the .jar files
 - Any **good** text editor (like Notepad++ ect...)
+- A hex editor to get the commonkey from your OTP
+- CommonKey extractor in Releases if you don't wanna go through the trouble of using a hex editor.

 ----------------------------------------------------------------------------